Denver is leading a coalition of 17 Colorado local governments in filing suit against a group of opioid makers and distributors.

 The lawsuit follows in line with one filed by the state in September against Purdue Pharma.
 That lawsuit claimed the pharmaceutical company was responsible for fabricated medical studies and targeted specific medical practitioners who were likely to overprescribe or incorrectly prescribe opioids to patients.

-The lawsuit filed by the municipalities lists claims for:
+The lawsuit filed by the coalition lists claims for:

 The lawsuit claims a group of pharmaceutical companies are responsible for misinforming doctors about addiction risks and that physical dependence to opioids was easy to overcome.
 The lawsuit also claims the pharmaceutical companies told doctors that opioids were safe and effective for treating chronic pain; the complaint references a U.S. Centers for Disease Control and Prevention study that published guidance saying the contrary.